hanami88/Ai-image-recognition-dictionary/README.md

-AI Image Recognition Dictionary
+---<h1 align="center">✨ AI Image Recognition Dictionary ✨</h1>

-A multi-platform project combining hardware, AI, and mobile application to help users learn English vocabulary through real-world object recognition.
+# A multi-platform project combining hardware, AI, and mobile application to help users learn English vocabulary through real-world object recognition.

+---

-📌 Overview
+## 📌 Overview

-This system recognizes everyday objects using an ESP32-CAM with a YOLOv8 model running on a Django backend.
+**This system recognizes everyday objects using an ESP32-CAM with a YOLOv8 model running on a Django backend.
 When the camera detects an object, the Arduino Uno R3 triggers a speaker to pronounce the English name and displays the word on an OLED screen.
 Meanwhile, the system sends the detected data (image + vocabulary) to a MAUI C# application where users can review and learn vocabulary.

+---

-👥 Team Members
+## 👥 Team Members

 4 members total

 My role: Hardware & AI development (ESP32-CAM, Arduino, YOLOv8, Django, AI pipeline)

-✨ Features
+## ✨ Features
-🔍 AI Recognition
+# 🔍 AI Recognition

 YOLOv8 object detection model